*Just to be clear, while this is a recipe for ramp pesto, you can use it as the guideline for pretty well any pesto you wish to create.

 I do not over salt to begin with.
 You can always re-season as you cook with the pesto.

 It is thick to begin with.
 The heat from the pan you are adding it to will loosen it a tad.
-But thin with oil, or even pasta water for a smoother, runnier texture.
+But thin with oil, or pasta water for a smoother, runnier texture.

 You can easily replace the greens with basil, arugula, even asparagus or broccoli.